Permit Central's goal is one stop and one application

 In 1997, Clermont County's Permit Central/Building Inspection Department was selected by the Governor's Office, as a pilot site for a statewide task force to simplify the permitting and development process for the citizens of the State of Ohio.
 The creation of a "No Wrong Door" operation is the goal of this task force.

-To that end, Permit Central is working to facilitate and coordinate the review and inspection procedures for development and construction work of all of the regulating departments within the County and the State of Ohio, including the Building Inspection, General Health District, County Engineer, County Water and Sewer Departments, Geographic Information System (GIS), County Auditor, and the Zoning Officials throughout the county.
+To that end, Permit Central is working to facilitate and coordinate the review and inspection procedures for development and construction work of all of the regulating departments within the County and the State of Ohio, including the Building Inspection, General Health District, County Engineer, Water Resources Department, Geographic Information System (GIS), County Auditor, Community and Economic Development and the Zoning Officials throughout the county.

 Our Mission - Building Inspection Department